Words

 Read more at Philosophy Now

 “On January 6th, we witnessed the extraordinary danger credulity poses to democracy.
-One wonders whether or not we possess the critical thinking skills required by our era.”
+One wonders whether or not we possess the critical thinking skills required by our era’s information ecosystem.”

 I authored the first chapter of this book.
 My essay was titled “How Not To Watch Girls” after Adorno’s “How Not To Watch TV.”

-My book review of my favorite author, Maggie Nelson’s book On Freedom published in Ruminate. (defunct) (archived)
+My book review of my favorite author, Maggie Nelson’s book, On Freedom, published in Ruminate (no longer publishing).

-My book review of Mustapha Chérif’s Islam and the West: A Conversation with Jacques Derrida in PHILOSOPHIA
+My book review of Mustapha Chérif’s Islam and the West: A Conversation with Jacques Derrida.